 A prenuptial agreement must be notarized by a legal notary in French and submitted along with your application to get married.

 In France, the marriage banns must then be posted outside the Mairie at least 10 days prior to your wedding.
 This will be done by the Mairie once they go through your application.

 If you were planning on a rush wedding date, you will have to hold your horses.
 There are only certain slots when weddings are officiated.
 If the Mairie is beautiful and you want a summer wedding, you will have to put in your application months in advance.

 If your head is spinning looking at this list of documents, welcome to my world.
 Now, I should point out that you can decide to legally get married outside of France.
-You can then just have a wedding ceremony in France, such as in a château, hotel, church, etc.
+You can then just have a religious wedding in a church, or any type of alternate wedding ceremony in France, such as in a château, hotel, garden, etc.

-In this case, legally you will be married elsewhere, and you don’t need a City Hall official.
-I did consider running off to Vegas when I saw the list of paperwork, but caught myself.
-The Mairie in the Paris arrondissement where we got married was gorgeous, and I quite liked the idea of getting married there.
+In this case, legally you will have been married elsewhere, and you don’t need a French civil union.
+(I did consider running off to Vegas when I saw the list of paperwork, but caught myself.)

 All the Mairies in France let you order these documents online.
 So every time you need a copy of your marriage certificate, you can get one with a few clicks of the mouse for free.
 I don’t know if the Las Vegas City Hall is going to offer you that level of service.

 So have I put you off the idea of getting married in France?
 Are you going to “cheat” and have the civil ceremony elsewhere?